 As you will see later, chicken brooders come in all shapes and sizes.
 With all the varieties, we believe you would be able to find the best chicken brooder for you and your little critters.

-Our first one is the best choice if you only have a few chicks that need tending.
+Our first option is the best choice if you only need to tend to a few chicks.
 As the name suggests, the mini brooder is small enough to be brought indoors.
 With the shape and size of the mini brooder, it will not be hard to find a corner to place it.
 It will allow you to bring the chicks inside, and it will not be an obstacle in the way.

 2. Tote Brooder